Proposals Due: October 1, 2023

-ARCC defines ‘architectural research’ broadly and inclusively across a range of domains in support of advancing knowledge of the built environment.
+ARCC defines ‘architectural research’ broadly and inclusively across a wide range of domains in support of advancing knowledge of the built environment.

-Grant Period and Timeline: The performance period for the 2022 ARCC Research Incentive Award is January 1, 2022 to December 31, 2022.
-An interim project progress report is due June 1, 2022.
-The final project report is due January 31, 2023.
+Grant Period and Timeline: The performance period for the 2024 ARCC Research Incentive Award is January 1, 2024 to December 31, 2024.
+An interim project progress report is due June 1, 2024.
+The final project report is due January 31, 2025.

 Provide a list of key references from which the research is founded and/or motivated and used in conducting the proposed research.

-Provide a detailed description of requested funds and a detailed budget justification must be included.
+Provide a detailed description of requested funds.
+A detailed budget justification must be included.
 The budget justification must convey an integrated understanding of the resources necessary to complete the proposed project.
 Award funds may be used for student support, faculty or student travel, supplies, expenses of field work, data collection, archival research, training, educational purposes and/or research, creative or scholarly activities directly related to the proposed project.
 Funds cannot be used for faculty salaries, office equipment, stipends, scholarships and/or tuition.
 The award allows for a maximum of 10% of indirect costs (F&A).
 Cost sharing is not required.

-Final Report Requirements: The PI is responsible for submitting an interim report no later than June 1, 2022 and a final report no later than January 31, 2023.
+Final Report Requirements: The Lead PI is responsible for submitting an interim report no later than June 1, 2024 and a final report no later than January 31, 2025.
 The reports should provide a summary of the conducted research, the results reached, as well as a financial report of all project expenditures.
 The final report should list any published or in-progress publications, exhibits or other scholarly or creative outcomes resulting from the project.
 The final report will be published on the ARCC website, repository, and other communication outlets.
 PIs are also strongly encouraged to consider submitting their work to ARCC conferences and research journals.

-Acknowledgement: The PI must clearly acknowledge the ARCC Research Incentive Award in all publications, exhibits or other scholarly or creative outcomes resulting from the project.
+Acknowledgement: The Lead PI must clearly acknowledge the ARCC Research Incentive Award in all publications, exhibits or other scholarly or creative outcomes resulting from the project.

-Send electronic submission to Awards Committee Chair, Professor Ming Hu by November 1, 2021 in electronic form using “.pdf” file format.
+Send electronic submission to Awards Committee Chair, Professor Ming Hu by October 1, 2023 in electronic form using “.pdf” file format.